transcriptionpro/wuc-new/_altcoins/augur.md

   latest: Latest Augur News
 img: augur.png
 category: appcoin
-summary: Augur is a decentralised prediction market to exchange value when forecasting event outcomes based on the 'wisdom of the crowd' principle.
+summary: Augur is a decentralised prediction market to exchange value when forecasting event outcomes based on the wisdom of the crowd principle.
 ---

 <h2 id="what">What Is Augur?</h2>